dawiddawidowski/plant_project_LMNH_CC/README.md

   - Origin
   - Image

-- Transient values are added to the database, for each plant, every minute
+- Transient values are added to the database, for each plant, every minute.
 - Only data extracted within the last 24 hours is held in the database and used for the dashboard.
 - After 24 hours, the data is stored in an S3 bucket and the database is wiped.

 Transform:
 - Soil moisture and temperature have a precision of 2 decimal places.
-- Any rows which contain an error regardless of the type of error is removed from data
+- Any rows which contain an error regardless of the type of error is removed from data.
+- Records containing invalid soil moisture or temperature, for example negative values, are omitted.

 - All valid data will be stored in long-term S3 bucket and not omitted, due to potential change of requirements in the future.